 Our review includes potentially triggering words:

-Decapitation, Dismemberment, Gore, Graphic Violence, Horror, Horrors, Kidnapped, Kill and Sex.
+Decapitation, Dismemberment, Gore, Graphic Violence, Horror, Horrors, Kidnapped, Sex and Trauma.

 Ignore All Content Warnings